 How Old Is Central Michigan Head Coach Matt Drinkall?

-Matt Drinkall is 42 years old.
+Drinkall is 43 years old.

 Central Michigan Head Coach Matt Drinkall’s Background